T-two-K/fish-firm-service/README.md

 - I learned how to create databases from scratch using a task description;
 - Repeated work with the MVVM pattern.
 ## 📂 Installation
+1. Clone repositrory to your local machine.
+2. If you don't have app "MySQL Workbench" you can load it here: [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) (if you have any DBMS just skip this step).
+3. Setting up a connection string:
+   3.1.
+Open file appsettings.json;
+   3.2.
+In the quotes (after "DefaultConnection":) write the following string: "Server=localhost;database=yourdbname;pwd=yourpassword;uid=root;port=3306;" (don't forget to enter your data)
+   3.3.
 ## 🏛️ Application UI